RehmanTyagi/NotesPilot-API/README.md

-Certainly!
 Here's a detailed README file for the NotesPilot API.
 You can adjust it based on specific features or additional information you might want to include.

 URL to visit API Documentation: https://notespilot-api.netlify.app